egberts/egberts.github.io-src/content/articles/high-speed-packet-receivers.rst

 :Tags: pcap, libpcap, Ethernet, high-speed
 :Date: 2014-12-14 20:34
+:modified: 2025-07-13 03:26
 :Status: published
 :Category: research

 Someone asked:

 I want to capture packets from 10Gbps network card with 0 packet loss.
-I am using lipcap for 100Mbps NIC and it is working fine.
+I am using libpcap for 100Mbps NIC and it is working fine.
 Will libpcap be able to handle 10Gbps NIC traffic?
-If not what are the other alternative ways to achive this?
+If not what are the other alternative ways to achieve this?

 I answered: